 Oregon Residency for In-State Tuition

-Some students may be eligible under other criteria, such as military or veteran status, tribal affiliation, refugee status, or citizenship.
+- You meet other criteria related to military or veteran status, tribal affiliation, refugee status, or citizenship.

 I started a program at OHSU a year ago and have now lived in Oregon for a full year.
 Am I eligible for in-state tuition?